- Author Contributions to the Manuscript and CRediT Taxonomy

 Editors and Editorial Board Members

-If the Editor-in-Chief has a competing interest, an appropriate editorial board member or external expert will oversee the process (COPE, 2023).
+If the Editor-in-Chief has a competing interest, an appropriate editorial board member or an external expert will oversee the editorial process (COPE, 2023).

 Peer Reviewers

 All invited reviewers must disclose any potential competing interests before accepting a review assignment.
-This includes, but is not limited to:
+These include, but are not limited to:

-• Financial interests that may affect impartial judgment
+- Financial interests that could affect impartial judgment

 Reviewers with relevant competing interests must decline to review the manuscript.
 Any disclosed interests are reviewed by the handling Section Editor, who may reassign the manuscript if necessary (COPE, 2017).